-Regardless of whether you’ve ever attempted a souffle in the past, you can easily achieve that oh-so-lofty, ooh-inducing appearance, even when making wee individual soufflés.
-As Darina Allen, the creative genius behind this recipe, explains, just fill the souffle dishes to the top, then smooth them with a spatula.
+Regardless of whether you’ve ever attempted to make a showstoppingly light, ethereally airy souffle in the past, you can easily achieve that oh-so-lofty, ooh-inducing appearance.
+Darina Allen, the creative genius behind this recipe, explains, just fill the souffle dishes to the top, then smooth them with a spatula.
 One last thing.
-Run your thumb–rinsed and dried on a clean kitchen towel, please–around the top edge or rim of the dishes before they go in the oven.
-Then sit back and prepare to accept compliments.
+Run your thumb–rinsed and dried on a clean kitchen towel, please–around the top edge of the dishes before they go in the oven.
+All that’s left is to sit back and prepare to accept accolades.–David Leite

 - 3 tablespoons butter, plus melted butter for the baking dish(es)